wso2/docs-ei/en/streaming-integrator/docs/admin/scalable-ha-deployment.md

 #### Stateless Scalable High Availability (HA) Deployment

-As described in the stateless scenario in order to scale we can keep adding SI servers to the system and front them with a load balancer which will publish the events in round robin way.
+In stateless scenarios system does not work with any inmemory state.Thus in order to scale we can keep adding SI servers to the system and front them with a load balancer which will publish the events in round robin way.

 See below the architecture depicted

 ##![overview](../images/statelessDeploymentOverview.jpg?)

 #### Stateful Scalable High Availability (HA) Deployment